Models and Data

 practice to add a unique identifier field (sometimes called, or even labelled, uid) to a class

-responsible for modelling data.
+responsible for modeling data.
 This ensures that our address book can contain two separate entries for

 our contacts who have the same name as one another.